• Skip to primary navigation

 A bowl of freshly made guacamole to the front with fresh salsa and chicken tacos to the back all on a dark wooden surface.

-How to cut an avocado?
+How to safely cut an avocado?

 Care is required when cutting an avocado.
 I like to place it on a board and working from the top (the pointed end) gently cut down through the flesh until you hit the stone in the middle.